soundpress/RulesOfNYC/docs/c14/index.rst

 (a) Abatement.
 "Abatement" shall mean any set of measures designed to permanently eliminate lead-based paint or lead-based paint hazards.
 Abatement includes: (i) the removal of lead-based paint and dust lead hazards, the permanent enclosure or encapsulation of lead-based paint, the replacement of components or fixtures painted with lead-based paint, and the removal or permanent covering of soil-lead hazards; and (ii) all preparation, cleanup, disposal and post abatement clearance testing associated with such measures.
 Abatement does not include renovation, remodeling, landscaping or other activities, when such activities are not designed to permanently eliminate lead-based paint hazards, but, instead, are designed to repair, restore, or remodel a given structure or dwelling, even though these activities may incidentally result in a reduction or elimination of lead-based paint hazards.
 Furthermore, abatement does not include interim controls, operations and maintenance activities, or other measures and activities designed to temporarily, but not permanently, reduce lead-based paint hazards.

 (b) Applicable age.
-"Applicable age" shall mean under seven years of age for at least one calendar year from August 2, 2004.
-Upon the expiration of such one year period, in accordance with the procedures by which the health code is amended, the board of health may determine whether or not the provisions of article 14 of the housing maintenance code should apply to children of age six, and based on this determination, may redefine "applicable age" for the purposes of some or all of the provisions of such article 14 to mean under six years of age.
-In the event that the board of health makes such determination, the term "applicable age" shall mean under six years of age.
+"Applicable age" shall mean under six years of age.

 (c) C.F.R..
 "C.F.R." shall mean the Code of Federal Regulations.